wireservice/csvkit/docs/scripts/csvstack.rst

      -h, --help            show this help message and exit -g GROUPS, --groups GROUPS
-                           A comma-separated list of values to add as "grouping factors", one for each CSV being stacked.
+                           A comma-separated list of values to add as "grouping factors", one per CSV being stacked.
 These are added to the output as a new column.
 You may specify a name for the new column using the -n flag.
      -n GROUP_NAME, --group-name GROUP_NAME
                            A name for the grouping column, e.g. "year".
 Only used when also specifying -g.